grafana/opentelemetry-workshop/site/docs/lab4/explore.md

 import OtelSemconv from '@site/src/components/OtelSemconv';

 # 3.2.
-Mission A: Investigate a fully instrumented system with Grafana Assistant
+Mission A: Investigate a fully instrumented system

-In this mission, you'll investigate a fully instrumented microservices application, in Grafana Cloud with Grafana Assistant.
+In this mission, you'll investigate a fully instrumented microservices application, in Grafana Cloud.

 This is the [OpenTelemetry Demo][1] - a production-grade system where services are exporting OpenTelemetry traces, metrics and logs.

-Your goal in this mission is to use Grafana Assistant to understand the system, identity patterns, and see how we can use Grafana Assistant to gain useful insights into the system.
+Your goal in this mission is to use Grafana Cloud to understand the system, identity patterns, and see how OpenTelemetry's _semantic conventions_ are incredibly useful when operating at scale, across many languages and frameworks.

 ![Astronomy Shop homepage](/img/oteldemo_homepage.png)